-So…..decide the look and the function of what you want to make.
-If you want to create a media center, for example, and are going for some amount of symmetry then you really want to go with 2 brackets.
-In this case you will want to plan ahead and buy stronger, harder (read: more expensive) boards!
+So, decide the look and the function of what you want to make.
+If you want to create a media center, for example, and are going for some amount of symmetry then you really want to go with two brackets.
+In this case you will want to plan ahead and buy stronger, harder (read: more expensive) boards.

 - Galvanized is more of a plain silver finish.
 This finish is specifically made to withstand rust and is more expensive.

 Based on your above decisions start making your shopping list to make DIY pipe shelves free standing.

-To build our shelf unit of 5 shelves, 6 rungs and 3 support brackets this is what we used:
+To build our shelf unit of five shelves, six rungs and three support brackets this is what we used:

 - Assemble one bracket at a time and lay out on the floor.

 - Be very sure to line up every fixture so they are exactly in line with one another.
 This is essential or you will end up with a wavy shelf.
 Note: In order to get all the pipes facing the exact same direction some will be tighter than others.
 This is not a problem because once pipes are secured onto the wall that will provide the secure connection necessary for shelf stability.

 - Hold assembled unit against the wall at pre-measured location (this should line up with the studs).
-This is when 4 hands are really useful–ok, ESSENTIAL!
+This is when four hands are really useful–ok, essential.